carv-protocol/carv-id-sdk/README.md

 #### Apps

-- `carvId-sdk-demo`: used for testing SDK
+- `carv-id-sdk-demo`: used for testing SDK

 #### Packages